3D Hand Pose Estimation via Regularized Graph Representation Learning

-To summarize, our main contributions include \begin{itemize} \item We propose a hand-model regularized graph refinement network for 3D hand pose estimation from a monocular image, which explicitly exploits structural inter-dependencies between the hand joints.
-An initial pose estimation from a parametric hand model serves as the structure prior, which is then refined by learning the deformation via residual graph convolution.
+To summarize, our main contributions include \begin{itemize} \item We propose regularized graph representation learning for 3D hand pose estimation from a monocular image, which fully exploits structural information.

-\item We introduce two bone-constrained loss functions, which optimize the estimation of hand structures by enforcing constrains on the topology of bones.
+\item We learn the graph representation of hand poses by inferring structural deformation, which is regularized by an initial hand pose estimation from a parametric hand model.

-\item We present an adversarial learning framework to impose structural constraints onto the distribution of generated 3D hand poses, which is able to address the challenge of uniform appearance in hands.
+\item We introduce two bone-constrained loss functions, which optimize the estimation of hand structures by explicitly enforcing constrains on the topology of bones.

-\item Our method estimates 3D hand poses from a monocular image without resorting to additional sources such as ground truth meshes or depth maps, which is more suitable for datasets in the wild.
-Experimental results demonstrate that we set the new state-of-the-art.
+\item We present a conditional adversarial learning framework to impose structural constraints onto the distribution of generated 3D hand poses, which is able to address the challenge of uniform appearance in hands.